 How will Brexit affect your business?
 Leaving the EU has many implications for businesses of every size, relating to supply chains, personnel, exports and imports, product manufacture, in-house expertise, accounting and various other potential issues.
 The extent to which you are affected will depend on how and where you do most of your business, but all UK businesses are likely to experience some impact, whether or not they trade directly with the EU.

-Consider how the following points might relate to your own activities, to ensure you’re as Brexit-ready as possible by April.
+In summary, then, the scenarios for Halloween boil down to two possibilities: leaving under the Withdrawal Agreement, or being still in the EU (for now).
+Consider how the following points might relate to your own activities, to ensure you’re as Brexit-ready as possible by November.

 The initial vote to leave the EU caused a sharp drop in the value of the pound against the euro in particular.
-An unfavourable deal or no deal would be likely to have a similar effect.
-A weak pound can be good for exports, but will add costs to anything you buy that is imported.
-Ask yourself how a weak pound might affect the value of any overseas contracts, and see if you can arrange to be paid in another currency if necessary.
+No deal would have a similar effect (but is unlikely to be allowed to happen).
+Leaving under the Withdrawal Agreement, however, might finally raise and stabilise the pound once again.
+A strong pound can be good for imports, but can make it less profitable to export.
+Ask yourself how a stronger pound might affect your overseas business, and see if you can arrange to be paid in sterling (rather than euros) if necessary.

 Do you have EU staff in your workforce?
 If they’ve been in the UK for at least five years by 31 December 2020 then they can apply for UK Settled Status.
 If not, they can apply for PreSettled Status until they qualify.
 You should also check the government’s official guidance on their status.

 Further changes are expected to the UK’s immigration regime, which may affect your future staffing plans.
 If you or your staff travel regularly in the EU for business purposes, you can check the visa requirements for each country here.